 Our Fixed Income market making includes our activity in U.S. Treasury securities and other sovereign debt, corporate bonds, and other debt instruments.
-We trade these products on a variety of specialized exchanges, direct to counterparties, and other trading venues, including BrokerTec, eSpeed, DealerWeb, and BGS's Fenics UTS.
+We trade these products on a variety of specialized exchanges, direct to counterparties, and other trading venues, including BrokerTec, eSpeed, DealerWeb, and BGC's Fenics UTS.

-Our Currencies market making, including spot, futures and forwards, comprises our activity in over 80 currencies, including deliverable, non-deliverable, fiat, and digital currencies, across dozens of venues and direct to counterparties.
-During the years ended December 31, 2019, 2018 and 2017, we were a leading participant in the major foreign exchange venues, including Reuters, Currenex, Cboe FX and NEX.
+Our Currencies market making, including spot, futures and forwards, comprises our activity in over 80 currencies, including deliverable, nondeliverable, fiat, and digital currencies, across dozens of venues and direct to counterparties.
+We are a leading participant in the major foreign exchange venues, including Reuters, Currenex, Cboe FX and NEX.